How to Clean Bird Feeders: A Step-by-Step Guide

 a.
 Routine Cleaning: For lighter cleaning, take the parts of the feeder and scrub them in hot water added with mild detergent using a bottle brush or old toothbrush to reach into corners and crevices.
 Rinse thoroughly with clean water to eliminate any soapy taste or residue.

 b.
 Deep Cleaning: Do a deeper clean with a bleach solution every few weeks at 1 part to 9 parts water, or with a vinegar solution-1 part vinegar to 2 parts water.
 Soak all parts of feeders for about 10-15 minutes.
 After soaking, scrub again to remove any remaining debris and then rinse out with clean water.
+Read about what are the best ways How to Disinfect a Bird Feeder.

 2.Dry Completely: Let all parts of the feeder air dry in a clean, sunny area.
 Sunlight kills any remaining bacteria and gets rid of odors left by cleaning agents.